-Start With Quality, Freshly Harvest Berries
+Step 1: Start With Quality, Freshly Harvest Berries

 For the best flavor profile and longest freezer life, use firm, just-harvested strawberries.
-June bearing varieties have better flavor than everbearing, so try to hit the first strawberry harvest of the year.
+June bearing varieties have better flavor than ever bearing, so try to hit the first strawberry harvest of the year.

 These berries are fragile, so don’t let them sit on your counter for a day or two.
 Process them immediately!

-Rinse Your Strawberries
+Step 2: Rinse Your Strawberries

 Wipe out your sink, pop the plug in place and then add strawberries until they fill half the bowl.
 Add cold water until the red fruits are floating.
 Immediately begin removing the stem on each one.

-How to Remove Strawberry Stems
+Step 3: Remove the Strawberry Stems

 Some folks take time to pare out the tiny, stubby stem from each berry, along with it’s green top.
 This girl?
 I actually leave the stem on and remove the green top with my fingertips.